Pastel Society of New Hampshire By-Laws

-The Treasurer will report to the President and will be responsible for the financial records of the Society and for an annual independent audit.
+The Treasurer will report to the President and will be responsible for the financial records of the Society, and if the Directors request, an annual independent audit.
 The Treasurer shall keep correct and complete records of account accurately showing at all times the financial condition of the Society.
 Subject to the direction of the Board, the Treasurer shall be the legal custodian of all funds of the Society, shall keep a detailed account of its income and expenditures, shall present a financial report to the Board at regularly scheduled meetings and shall be responsible for payment of all expenditures of the Society.
 All checks will be signed with the signature of the Treasurer or President.

 Section 6: Member at Large

-The Member at Large will be the immediate past President and will report to the President.
+The Member at Large will be the immediate past President, unless he/she is filling another office or chair position.
 The Member at Large will be a member of the Nominating Committee.

 Officers and Directors shall be elected by the membership at the Annual Meeting in November.
-Notice of the Annual Meeting and absentee ballots will be sent to each member by the Secretary two weeks prior to the Annual Meeting.
+Notice of the Annual Meeting will be sent by email by the Membership Chair.
 In the event that there is but one candidate for each office to be filled, the requirement for election by ballot may be waived.
-Elected Officers and Directors will be announced after the voting at the annual meeting and to the full membership in December via e-mail and on the Website.
-Only members in good standing, with paid-up dues can participate as voting members.
+Elected Officers and Directors will be announced after the voting at the annual meeting and to the full membership in December via email and on the website.
+Only members in good standing, with paid-up dues, can participate as voting members.